Joint Distillation for Fast Likelihood Evaluation and Sampling in Flow-based Models: Implementation Details

 \iclrpar{Flow-matching.} We use linear interpolation to generate training targets.
 Flow-matching models are trained on both unconditional CIFAR-10 and ImageNet-$64\times64$ using the configurations in Table~\ref{tab:flow-matching-configs}, with 200 standard Euler steps for sampling.
 This model serves as the teacher model for the second distillation stage.

 \iclrpar{Shortcut Model.} We reimplement the shortcut model (~\cite{frans2024one}) for CIFAR-10.
-Following their method, we use discrete timesteps and set $1/128$ as the smallest unit of time for approximating the ODE.
+Following their method, we strictly sample $s \geq t$ (i.e. forward-only training) and use discrete timesteps and set $1/128$ as the smallest unit of time for approximating the ODE.
 We consider 8 possible shortcut lengths ranging from $(1, 1/2, \ldots, 1/128)$.
 Similarly, we divide the batch into $3/4$ for flow-matching training and $1/4$ for self-consistency training.
 However, instead of DiT, we use a U-Net backbone with configurations in Table~\ref{tab:flow-matching-configs}.
 We train for 100k iterations on CIFAR-10 and sample with 1, 2, 4, and 8 standard Euler steps.
 Additionally, we follow the original paper and parametrize the model to take $x_t$, $t$ and $s-t$ as inputs.

 \iclrpar{Shortcut-Distill.} We use the velocity predicted by the flow-matching model as the target for the flow-matching loss, instead of $x_{\texttt{data}} - x_{\texttt{noise}}$.
 All other configurations remain the same as in the Shortcut Model.